petebra11/rpi4-ubuntu-server/README.md

   #### (With display attached):
   - Login using ubuntu:ubuntu and change root password
-  - sudo apt update
+  - Run command sudo apt update
-  - sudo apt upgrade
+  - Run command sudo apt upgrade
   - reboot
+ ##### Add groups and users
+  (It is best practice to use users and groups to be able to track who does what, and restrict who does what, respectively.
+Logging in as root is ill advised for many more reasons.)
+  - Run command sudo addgroup <groupname>
+    - To delete a group, run command sudo delgroup groupname
+  - Run command sudo adduser <username>
+    - To delete a user, run command sudo deluser <username>

   #### Headless: